Frequently Asked Questions

 Thank you for considering the University of Alberta's Faculty of Pharmacy and Pharmaceutical Sciences for your studies.

 Pharmacology is a biological science and academic discipline that deals with the properties, uses and action of drugs and chemicals in living systems.
-A degree in pharmacology is a science degree that cannot be used in applying for a license to practice pharmacy.
+A degree in pharmacology is a science degree that does not enable you to practise as a pharmacist.

-Pharmacy, which does requires a knowledge of pharmacology, is a profession that requires a license in order to practice as a pharmacist.
-Only by obtaining an Entry-to-Practice Pharmacy degree are you allowed to become eligible for a license to practice as a pharmacist.
-Subjects studied in pharmacy include the pharmaceutical sciences (pharmaceutics, drug metabolism, medicinal chemistry and pharmacokinetics), but also physiology, pharmacology, therapeutics, disease states, law, communications, pharmacoepidemiology, management, and others, many topics of which are not taught at all nor do they form the main focus of a Bachelors degree program in pharmacology.
-The main responsibility of a pharmacist is to provide safe and effective use of medication for the patient.
-The pharmacist is also responsible for the legal distribution of scheduled drugs.
+Pharmacy, which does require knowledge of pharmacology, is a profession that requires registration with a provincial regulatory college in order to practice as a pharmacist.
+Only by obtaining the PharmD degree are you eligible to register and thus practice as a pharmacist.
+Subjects studied in pharmacy include the pharmaceutical sciences (pharmacology, pharmaceutics, drug metabolism, medicinal chemistry and pharmacokinetics), but also pharmacotherapy, law, communications, pharmacoepidemiology, management, and others focused on the skills you need to provide patient care.
+The main responsibility of a pharmacist is to ensure safe and effective use of medication for the patient.
+A pharmacist is also responsible for the legal distribution of scheduled drugs.

-If you are student attending a university or college in Alberta, there is an Alberta Transfer Equivalency Guide available online at www.acat.gov.ab.ca.
-If you attend a postsecondary institution outside of Alberta, please compare your course descriptions with those listed on Bear Tracks.
+If you are a student attending a university or college in Alberta, there is an Alberta Transfer Equivalency Guide available online at www.acat.gov.ab.ca.
+If you attend a postsecondary institution outside of Alberta, please compare your course descriptions with those listed in the course catalogue.

 Our office does not keep a record of transferable courses from outside Alberta.